newmediacollective/Sites/README.md

 ./scripts/post.sh {host} /path/to/image.jpg "caption"
 ```

-Under the hood, it's just an http post request to `https://{host}.posts` (meaning you can use that token to post images from anywhere):
+Under the hood, it's just an http post request to `https://{host}.posts`, meaning you can use that token to post images from anywhere:
 ```
 curl -i -H "Authorization: Bearer token" -F "image=@/path/to/image" -F "caption=caption" https://{host}/posts
 ```